alonso134/CrazyTanks/README.md

 # CrazyTanks v0.01
-This is an "extended version" of Unity 5 TANKS! project, **all rights belongs to Unity Technologies**.
+This is an "extended version" of Unity 5 TANKS! project, **all rights belong to Unity Technologies**.

 ## Download
 The game can be downloaded as .zip file: